2024eli/ftc-website-14607/content/camps.md

 ### Classes

 Each course has a 6 week curriculum with one class a week.
 These weekly classes will run on Saturday from 9:30-11:00 AM.
 Registration for both courses is open, and participants may register for either course, or both.
-Classes will run for a duration of 6 weeks.

 CAD/Design & Principles: